To create a new record on the frontend of your site, you must use the “signup” form. This form is shown by using the

 To have your visitors go to another page after they submit a signup, first you must have a page set up for that purpose.
 That page must have the

-[pdb_signup_thanks] shortcode on it in order to complete the signup and show the “thanks” message.
+[pdb_signup_thanks] shortcode on it in order to complete the signup submission, send the confirmation emails, and show the “thanks” message.

 Once you have the thanks page set up, go to the plugin settings page under the Signup Form tab and set the “Signup Thanks Page” setting to point to your page.
 The Signup Thanks Message setting sets the message shown on the thanks page, and gives you a way to thank them using their name if you want.